 with other campus offices and external organizations to assist in promoting educational access.

 The FAFSA is the form the government uses to determine how much federal or state (if you’re a Pennsylvania resident) grant, loan, or work study money you’re eligible for.

-Early FAFSA: For the 2017-18 academic year: File beginning October 1, 2016.
+Early FAFSA: For the 2017–18 academic year: File beginning October 1, 2016.
 We encourage you to use the Data Retrieval Tool for your tax information.
 Watch the video below for more information on the FAFSA process.